* U.S. lawmakers call for continued ban on biotech alfalfa

 By Carey Gillam

-KANSAS CITY, June 23 (Reuters) - More than 50 U.S. lawmakers are calling on the U.S. Agriculture Department to keep Monsanto’s (MON.N) biotech alfalfa out of farm fields, despite a Supreme Court ruling this week that cleared the way for the government to allow at least limited planting pending environmental reviews as Monsanto MON.N is seeking.
+KANSAS CITY, June 23 (Reuters) - More than 50 U.S. lawmakers are calling on the U.S. Agriculture Department to keep Monsanto's biotech alfalfa out of U.S. farm fields, despite a Supreme Court ruling this week that cleared the way for the government to allow at least limited planting pending environmental reviews as Monsanto MON.N is seeking.